 That's a really beautiful rock formation seen from the oasis.

-The 2,000 year old Dead Sea Scrolls were discovered in a cave here by a Bedouin shepherd chasing a stray goat in 1947.
+The 2,000-year-old Dead Sea Scrolls were discovered in a cave here by a Bedouin shepherd chasing a stray goat in 1947.
 Consolidated from scrolls found in some 11 caves, every Old Testament book is represented except Esther.
 Enjoy the photo tour of the place below.

 Cisterns, Jewish ritual baths, and cemeteries have been found, along with a dining or assembly room and debris from an upper story alleged by some to have been a 'scriptorium' as well as pottery kilns and a tower.

 Biblically known as the Sea of Arabah (Deuteronomy 3:17) or the Salt Sea (Genesis 14:3; Joshua 3:16), it's mineral is so high that nothing lives in it.
-With a salt concentration many times higher than that of the world's oceans, the density of the water in the Dea Sea is so high that anyone can float in it.
-With it's unique concentration of minerals, Dead Sea waters and mud have long been known to have health and cosmetic benefits.
+With a salt concentration, many times higher than that of the world's oceans, the density of the water in the Dea Sea is so high that anyone can float in it.

 To find out more about my Dead Sea experience check out My Experience Floating at the Dead Sea.

-UP NEXT: Israel Pilgrimage : DAY 7.
+UP NEXT: Israel Pilgrimage DAY 7: Things To Do in Israel.

 To find out more about my Dead Sea experience check out My Experience Floating at the Dead Sea.

-UP NEXT: Israel Pilgrimage : DAY 7.
+UP NEXT: Israel Pilgrimage DAY 7: Things To Do in Israel.